How to Create an AAUW Affiliate

 Finally, make sure you’re following financial procedure.

 It is important to establish a strong foundation for collecting dues and keeping records.
-Make sure you follow the rules below.
+Make sure you pay attention to the guidelines below.

-- All members of AAUW affiliates must be dues-paying members of AAUW who meet the eligibility criteria.
+- All members of AAUW affiliates must be dues-paying members of AAUW at the national level who meet the eligibility criteria.

-- For the first year of membership, all new AAUW national member dues are $24.50.
-After the second year national membership dues are $49 annually, of which $46 is tax deductible by the individual member; the remaining $3 is not tax deductible because it will be used to support the AAUW Action Fund’s 501(c)(4) activities (Lobby Corps and election-related activities).
+- Individuals who join through an affiliate event or other event promoting membership are eligible to join for $29.50.
+Beginning the second year, national membership dues are $59 annually, of which $56 is tax deductible; the remaining $3 is not tax deductible because it will be used to support the AAUW Action Fund’s 501(c)(4)activities (Lobby Corps and election-related activities).
 Your affiliate is free to set a local dues amount, which can be paid in conjunction with your national dues and state dues.
-Once your affiliate’s systems and bank account have been set up, the local dues can then be transferred directly into your account.
+Once your affiliate’s systems and bank account have been set up, the local dues can be transferred directly into your account.

 - The fiscal year (July 1–June 30) of the affiliate shall correspond to that of AAUW.